 2.1.
-DEVS formalism
+DEVS Formalism

 DEVS formalism was introduced in the seventies by Pr.
-Zeigler, it is based on discrete events, and it provides a framework with mathematical concepts based on the sets theory to describe the structure and the behavior of a system.
+Zeigler, it is based on discrete events, and it provides a framework with mathematical concepts based on the sets theory to describe the structure and the behaviour of a system.

-Almost any system can be modelled with DEVS, if it has finites states and finite transitions between its states, in a finite time interval, and interacts with its environment through events sent and received on ports.
+Almost any system can be modelled with DEVS, if it has finites states and finite transitions between its states, in a finite time interval.